OneCrazyCoder/MMOGamepadOverlay/README.md

 As mentioned above, commands assigned to buttons can be as simple as the name of a keyboard key or mouse button, as well as mouse movement (such as ``=Mouse Up`` or ``=Mouse Left``).

-Not mentioned yet is mouse wheel movement, which can be set with commands such as ``=MouseWheel Up Smooth`` or ``=MouseWheel Down Stepped`` or ``MouseWheel Down Once``.
-"Smooth" vs "Stepped" affects whether or not movement of less than one 'notch' at a time is sent to the application (stepped is the default if unspecified), and "Once" can be used if only want the wheel to only move one 'notch' even when the button assigned to the command is held continuously.
+Not mentioned yet is mouse wheel movement, which can be set with commands such as ``=MouseWheel Up Smooth`` or ``=MouseWheel Down Stepped`` or ``MouseWheel Down 1``.
+"Smooth" vs "Stepped" affects whether or not movement of less than one 'notch' at a time is sent to the application (stepped is the default if unspecified).
+Specifying a number instead means only want the wheel to move one time (by the number of "notches" specified) even when the button assigned to the command is held continuously.

 ### Combination keys